gravitational/teleport/rfd/0088-passwordless-windows.md

 Libfido2 c library (which is used on mac/linux for FIDO keys) supports Windows Hello via `webauthn.dll` and FIDO devices during old implementation.
-However starting from version Windows 10 19H1, access to FIDO devices using old implementation required administrator privileges and it is recommended to use `webauthn.dll` for FIDO2 devices.
+However starting from version Windows 10 19H1, access to FIDO devices using old implementation required administrator privlidges and it is recommented to use `webauthn.dll` for FIDO2 devices.
 Libfido2 API is limited and you cannot really specify if you want to use platform or cross-platform attachment.